ibexa/documentation-developer/docs/getting_started/ibexa_cloud_guide.md

 You can be sure that the safety protocols are compliant with all applicable legislation.
 What's more, all updates to your code and infrastructure are fully auditable.
 Global CDN (Content Delivery Network) is included and fully managed.
 [[= product_name_cloud =]], thanks to grid architecture and extensive [[= product_name_base =]] support, enables effortless deployment.
+You can create a clone not only of the code, but also data, as well as the service, and the infrastructure.
+As the infrastructure is exactly the same as what's currently in production, you can be sure that everything will work when you conduct your release and push it live.

 ### High availability and compatibility

 [[= product_name_cloud =]] is compatible with your choice of public cloud server and supports a variety of hosting platforms.
 It's a Git-native development - compatible with Git Flow. [[= product_name_cloud =]] deployment integrate naturally at the end of your existing production chain, including staging, and work in progress branch preview.
 You can also integrate with, for example, Bitbucket, GitHub, Gitlab.
-You can instantly clone every branch of both your code and infrastructure.
+You can instantly clone every branch of both your code and infrastructure configuration.
+Platform.sh (and [[= product_name_cloud =]], by extension) uses the [Infrastracture as Code approach](https://docs.platform.sh/learn/overview.html#infrastructure-as-code).
+It means that the infrastracture is described in the code and that is what allows you to clone both code and infrastracture configuration at the same time.
-If you want to work with services such as MySQL, Kafka, and Elasticsearch, you can add them with a line of code.
+If you want to work with services such as [MySQL](https://docs.platform.sh/add-services/mysql.html), [Kafka](https://docs.platform.sh/add-services/kafka.html), and [Elasticsearch](https://docs.platform.sh/add-services/elasticsearch.html), you can add them with a line of code.
 What's more, you can run in your chosen cloud, like Microsoft Azure, Orange, Google Cloud Platform, and regional partners.

 ### Great customer experience

 The [[= product_name_cloud =]] as a PaaS solution enables your company to begin developing effective digital systems that provide exceptional client experiences.
-To assist business users and developers in creating user-friendly apps, it also offers a number of extra services, including extensive APIs, workflow, design tools, and more.
+It gives the user access to all of [[= product_name =]]'s features while hosting them in a cloud environment.

 ### Increase in developer productivity